dubcanada/cpp-growl/README.md

-real-growl
+c++-growl
 ==========

 Description
 -----------

-A Growl notification library that uses native C bindings to interact with GrowlApplicationBridge rather than Growl's network API.
+A Growl notification library that uses native C++ bindings to interact with GrowlApplicationBridge.

 Synopsis
 --------